 There’s a lot to think about when buying a new car – horsepower, gas mileage, space and, of course, safety.
 With distracted and reckless driving behavior on the rise, it’s becoming more and more important to invest in the most reliable car possible.
-New car safety features like blind spot monitoring and lane keeping assist are rising quickly in the automotive industry.
+Every year, new car safety features like blind spot monitoring and lane keeping assist come around.
 And consumers can expect to find even more advanced driver safety functions in the future.

 Perhaps one of the simplest changes in newer car models is the fully integrated steering wheel.
 In an effort to keep drivers hands-free, steering wheels have been redesigned with control shortcuts to some of the most widely used car systems.
 Most drivers can change the radio station, control the volume, switch on (and off) the cruise control, pick up and end phone calls, and more, all from the buttons on their steering wheel.
 While it’s a small change, it makes a big difference in the driving experience.

 While operating in-car systems without taking your hands off the wheel has become much easier, there are still times when a driver has to reach over and fiddle with controls.
 But some car manufacturers have taken the hands-free mantra one step further.
 Ford’s SYNC technology has introduced voice-activated controls for the radio, climate and even navigation systems.
 And while this isn’t a standard (yet), all signs show that the automotive industry is headed in that direction.
 Consumers should expect to talk to their cars a lot more in the future and it could prove really useful.

 Paired with lane keeping assist, blind spot monitoring can make traveling traffic-heavy highways and major roads much safer.
 The systems use sensors to detect when there is a car in your blind spot and then alert you with a visual or audible warning.
 And some more advanced systems take it even further, showing what’s in your blind spot using camera footage.
 This feature is likely to become standard on all vehicles in the future.

 While there are plenty of other new car safety features on the market, the ones listed above are arguably some of the most useful.
 However, adding additional systems and perks to your car can get expensive and ultimately, your budget will determine which ones you buy (if any at all).
 So, when making decisions, try to consider your driving environment.
-Which safety feature will benefit your lifestyle most?